dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     }

-Finally we include some *div* elements in the body section of the HTML document with the identifiers referred to in the plug-in Javascript.
+Finally we include some *div* elements in the body section of the HTML document with the identifiers referred to in the plug-in JavaScript.

     <div id="map1"></div>
     <div id="map2"></div>